cosmos/cosmos-sdk/docs/rfc/rfc-007-server-v2.md

 ## Proposal

 This proposal is centered around modularity and simplicity of the Cosmos SDK.
 The goal is to allow for more advanced users to build on top of the Cosmos SDK without having to maintain a fork of the Cosmos SDK.
-Within the design we create clear separations between state transition, application, mempool, client and consensus.
-These five unique and separate componets interact with each other through well defined interfaces.
+Within the design we create clear separations between state transition, application, client and consensus.
+These four unique and separate componets interact with each other through well defined interfaces.
 While we aim to create a generalized framework, we understand that we can not fit every use case into a few simple interfaces, this is why we opted to create the seperation between the five components.
 If a user would like to extend one componenet they are able to do so without, potentially, needing to fork other components.
 This brings in a new case in which users will not need to fork the entirety of the Cosmos SDK, but only a single component.

 ### Server